cdsittampalam/documentation/docs/FAQ.md

 ### How do I re-issue a withdrawal approval request?

 You can re-issue a withdrawal approval request if a request has expired, and no custodians have approved it in the set time period.
-You will see the following screen in the Qredo web app:
+You will see the following screen in the Qredo Wallet app:

 ![Reissue](/doc-images/reissuewith.png)